markwsutton/well-being-index/README.md

 23. Work fatalities
 24. # out of wedlock births
 25. Outcomes of kids w/out fathers
+26. Recipient of charitable giving
+27. Recipient of government funding

 **Bold** and _Italic_ and `Code` text